-- 1. Clear a date and time with the members of your committee (as noted above, this should probably be done well in advance, with plenty of lead time). - 2.
-Reserve a meeting room and a laptop (if needed) through the PhD program office (Debbie DeWolfe at ddewolfe@brandeis.edu) - 3.
+1. Clear a date and time with the members of your committee (as noted above, this should probably be done well in advance, with plenty of lead time).

+- 2. Reserve a meeting room and a laptop (if needed) through the PhD program office (Rosella Carrelli at carrelli@brandeis.edu) - 3.
+Provide one hard copy of your dissertation and abstract to all members of your committee and an electronic copy to the Ph.D.
+Program Office at least four weeks prior to the defense. - 4.
 At least three weeks before the defense, request the proposed date, time, and place of the defense in a letter submitted electronically to the Director of the Ph.D.
 Program (see Appendix 4).
 Develop a structured abstract of your dissertation for circulation to the Heller community that includes background for the problem, research questions, theoretical framework, data and methods, results and policy implications.
 The abstract, which should be no more than 1-1/2 pages single spaced, must be approved by your chair before it is submitted with your defense request letter.
-Defenses may not proceed without approval by the program. - 4.
-Provide one hard copy of your dissertation and abstract to all members of your committee and an electronic copy to the Ph.D.
-Program Office at least two weeks prior to the defense. - 5.
+Defenses may not proceed without approval by the program. - 5.
 Dissertation defenses are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the defense has concluded.